informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data.md

 If you want to associate one or more genes with this specimen, you’ll need to populate the *Specimen Probe Association* table.
 In the following screenshot, two tables are highlighted.
 Specimen Probe Association is where you will associate the probe(s) with the data.
 The *Probe* table will display details of the probe(s) you chose - you do not manually add anything to this table.

-Of course, to add a record to the Specimen Probe Association section, you’ll click the `Add record` link.
+Go to the *Specimen Probe Association* section and click the `Add record` link.

 [![Screenshot of Add Record in the Specimen Probe Association section](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/specimen-probe-association-sm.png)](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/specimen-probe-association.png)